timofeysie/satisfactory/docs/33 - call Python from Node.md

 To really accomplish this cleanly we will want to do [something like this](https://wanago.io/2021/05/03/api-nestjs-cpu-intensive-tasks-queues/): *"Handling CPU-intensive operations with REST API can be tricky.
 If our endpoint takes too much time to respond, it might result in a timeout.
 In this article, we look into queues to help us resolve this issue."*

 While looking for an example for the s3 upload, I found [Marcin Wanago](https://twitter.com/intent/user?original_referer=&region=screen_name&screen_name=wanago_io&source=followbutton&variant=1.1), who is an impressing blogger about seemingly every topic for NestJS.

+According to [this StackOverflow](https://stackoverflow.com/questions/32974791/handle-long-running-processes-in-nodejs) answer: *use a worker queue that uses nodejs.
+Hence, the solution is: (1) use a nodejs server that does nothing but queue tasks in the worker queue.
+(2) use a nodejs worker queue (like kue) to do the actual work.
+Use cluster to spread the work across different CPUs.*

+I'm not sure if the use-case as noted by the question poster is the same as ours.
+We don't really want to spread multiple requests across CPUs (at least for now).
+We are already using a new process which calls the Python script.
+We just want to hold up returning anything to the browser until it completes what it's doing.

+Currently, we just write the result to a file, and then another endpoint is responsible for picking that up.
+The issue there is that the front end doesn't know when it's ready.
+We could use push notifications to do this, but that's a lot more work and more complexity to the app.
+Also, we need to deal with knowing what that file name is going to be which has already created issues for the GAN image generation.
+Then we need to deal with deleting the files at some point so they don't just keep building up.
+Or we could re-use them, which means only one at a time.

+It would be much nice to just have the frontend service wait for the task to complete and then get the result without the file write and the extra endpoint.